 Odin had a hard life at the beginning, born to an abusive, neglectful family, he was an outside cat who got more than his share of beatings from both animals and people nearby.
 Scars are apparent on his ears, and especially his nose, of past battles.
 However, Odin wasn't brought into the shelter until his eye was shot out with a pellet gun, possibly by his previous owner or a neighborhood kid.

-The shelter removed the pellet, but unfortunately his eye was lost.
-Our shelter isn't innocent in some of the pain caused to him, however.
-The shelter obviously placed no trust in the fact that he would make it, because his eye wasn't properly sewn, and they left in his right tooth, which was fractured from the impact, to abscess.
+The shelter removed the pellet successfully, but unfortunately his eye was lost.
+Our shelter tried their very best to fix him up, however, his stitching hadn't healed correctly.
+Also, they had left in his right tooth, which was fractured from impact, to abscess.

 I saw images of Odin (called "Winky" by the shelter) on their website in March of 2008, and something about him pulled me.
 I begged my husband, who at the time didn't want another cat, to at least let me go and take a look at him.
 He was about a year old at the time and still had the stitches in his eye when he was brought out to us.
 The woman handed him to my husband and he laid his head against my husband's chest.

 Call it love at first sight, the next day we were taking him home.
 He was clearly hanging on.
 A strong cat, he pulled through another surgery to remove the abscessed tooth and we discovered through the vet that his blood work returned with his blood sugar through the roof, meaning that not only was he suffering from his ordeal, he was diabetic.